 One of the most common questions I get is about stationery.
 What pens are the best?
 What journal should I buy?
 What supplies would you recommend for beginners?

-First let’s get back to your why, this will help you realize what you might need.
+First, let’s get back to your why; this will help you realize what you might need.
 Are you a busy person and just need a notebook to keep your notes organized?
-Maybe a notebook and a pen is all you need!
+Maybe a notebook and a pen are all you need!

-First of all it’ll be a good test for you to see if Bullet Journal is what you’ve been looking for.
-Secondly – it’ll give you an understanding on how you want to decorate your journal and what’s your style.
-That way you’ll be clear on what supplies you might need to up your game.
+First of all, it’ll be a good test for you to see if the Bullet Journal is what you’ve been looking for.
+Secondly – it’ll give you an understanding of how you want to decorate your journal and what’s your style.
+That way, you’ll be clear on what supplies you might need to up your game.

 First Page Fear – How To Actually Start Writing In Your Bullet Journal

 Ok, so let’s say you know what you want from this project, you have all the supplies ready, and your pretty notebook is prepared….